SG029/gridlockDNA/README.md

 A zone with heavy parking violations but no nearby incidents is a parking problem.
 A zone with both — heavy violations *and* recurring incidents *and* proximity to a hospital — is where an ambulance actually gets stuck.
 Nobody had built that joint view before.
 GridlockDNA does.

----

-## The Pipeline

-The project runs as a 5-phase pipeline, each phase building on the last.

 ## Repository Structure